 In the late 19th and early 20th centuries, workers and their families came to southwest Wyoming from around the nation and world, drawn by good wages paid by the coal mines that served the Union Pacific Railroad.
 The coal-mining town of Rock Springs, Wyo. and nearby railroad town of Green River, along with smaller coal towns like Hanna, Superior and Reliance, became the most ethnically diverse communities in the state.

 Many of these people were African-American.
-In the early 1920s, they came together in Rock Springs to erect two black churches, which became symbols of the Sweetwater County community they had built.
+In the early 1920s, two congregations came together in Rock Springs to erect a black churche, which became a symbol of the Sweetwater County community they had built.

 The first black churches in Wyoming were in Cheyenne, which had a relatively large African-American population from its earliest days.
 The African Methodist Episcopal (A.M.E.) is the oldest black denomination in the United States, dating back more than 200 years.
 Cheyenne’s Allen Chapel African Methodist Episcopal, founded either in 1868 or 1878—reports conflict—was the first black church in Wyoming.